 If you start with a new domain name without traffic, you are better off with WordPress.
 It is exceedingly easy to use and has many premium quality free themes and plugins.
 The cost of hosting is low, and many hosts provide for easy one-click installation of WordPress.
 And since many online entrepreneurs do not know how to program in HTML, CSS, and PHP, WordPress is the best choice.
 It offers excellent customizability even to WordPress newbies.

 Click here to summarize, why WordPress is the best choice, if you still harbour any lingering doubts.
 (Optional)

 - Free – Who isn’t happy about this?

-- Strong Community – Someone to answer your questions, if it isn’t answered on the hundreds of niche WordPress sites to begin with.
+- Strong Community – Someone to answer your questions, if it isn’t answered on the hundreds of niche WordPress sites.

 - Frequently Updated Platform – Updates are important (Fix bugs, security, constantly improving features and performance and ensure compatibility with all WordPress products)

 - A host of themes and plugins that are free – Keep costs low.